issta21-109/F-detector/README.md

 ## FAQ
 __I forgot to accept IDA license before I run the script.
 The script is now hanging.
 What do I do?__

-This happens because __F-drop__ is waiting for IDA to launch but it won't.
+This happens because __F-Detector__ is waiting for IDA to launch but it won't.
 Press ctr+c, sign the license, and remove the corrupted temporal files by running: `rm -r /tmp/uid_0`.
 Then try again